RaffaelCH/EffectiveSoftwareTesting/assignment01/Documentation.md

 because those are equally meaningless when converting to an integer as spaces can't be converted logically.
 I further added one for both leading and trailing spaces.
 Another case listed in the specifiication required stopping parsing when non-digit characters are reached.
 I tested by this adding spaces in between but also including digits in between letters.
-Due to that specification, I verified that spaces after +/- signs also produce special case output 0.
-Lastly, I tested the boundaries with integers out of the specified, possible range before testing a normal case where the conversion faces no exceptions for cases with the signs specified and without.
+Due to that specification, I verified that spaces after +/- signs also produce special case output 0. modiLastly, I tested the boundaries with integers out of the specified possible range and also integer min_value and max_value before testing a normal case where the conversion faces no exceptions for cases with the signs specified and without.
 This gave 96% test coverage with the 4% missing being caused due to the class name ![atoi_jacoco.png](atoi/atoi_jacoco.png).

 **Structural testing**